CHANDRASAI9491/Smart-Lender-Loan-Eligibility-Prediction/README.md

 Anantha Lakshmi Institute of Technology and Sciences

-GitHub:
+**GitHub**

 https://github.com/CHANDRASAI9491

-LinkedIn:
+**LinkedIn**

 https://www.linkedin.com/in/chandra-sai-pothuri-a7a4852b6/

 ---

 ## ⭐ Acknowledgements

-This project was developed as part of the AI & Machine Learning curriculum to demonstrate the practical application of Machine Learning and Flask in solving real-world loan eligibility prediction problems.
+This project was developed as part of the AI & Machine Learning curriculum to demonstrate the practical implementation of Machine Learning, XGBoost, Flask, and Render Cloud deployment for solving real-world loan eligibility prediction problems.